ltfschoen/trin/book/src/users/use/ethereum_data.md

 # Ethereum data

 Trin is designed to eventually serve the JSON-RPC methods that an Ethereum full node would provide.
-This includes methods the start with the `eth_` namespace.
+This includes methods that start with the `eth_` namespace.

 Here is an example of making an `eth_blockNumber` request to a node serving over HTTP to get the latest block number.